What’s the difference between the IELTS and CELPIP?

 Both IELTS and CELPIP examiners are highly trained and experienced English teachers, and they will determine your band score based on a set of very specific assessment criteria.

-The performance standards for both tests are very similar so we can’t say that one test is necessarily “easier”.
+The performance standards for both tests are very similar.

 However, there are major differences between the format of these two tests.